Also see Anemia: General Considerations.

 Diagnosis is based on the clinical features, low serum cobalamin levels, and/or elevated MMA levels.

-Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hypothyroidism).
+Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hydroxyurea, hypothyroidism).

 1. Parenteral or oral cyanocobalamin:

 1) IM or deep subcutaneous cyanocobalamin 1 mg daily for 7 to 14 days followed by administration once a week until the resolution of anemia (4-8 weeks).
 Maintenance treatment (especially in patients with neurologic manifestations) includes lifelong IM administration of 1 mg of cyanocobalamin once per month.
-In cases of severe deficiency the first dose of parenteral cobalamin can be associated with severe symptomatic hypokalemia reported to be associated with cardiac dysrhythmia and death.
+In cases of severe deficiency, the first dose of parenteral cobalamin can be associated with severe symptomatic hypokalemia reported to be associated with cardiac dysrhythmia and death.

 2) The efficacy of high-dose oral cyanocobalamin (1-2 mg/d) is the same as in parenteral treatment.
 A replacement oral dose as low as 1000 microg/mo may be enough once stability is achieved.
+If oral therapy is used, the B12 level should be assessed to ensure adequate absorption.

 2. Symptomatic anemia: Transfusion of packed red blood cells.